Finding the Best Places to Retire Since 2006!

 Overview: This sprawling Phoenix bedroom community is Arizona's third largest city.
 It was settled by Mormon pioneers in the late-1800s and until the mid-1900s was an agricultural center, thanks to an expansive canal system.

 Today, Mesa is primarily residential but also home to ASU's Polytechnic Campus and Maricopa County's biggest community college.
 Neighborhoods vary greatly, from very modest areas with simple ranch ramblers to expensive sections with large Mediterranean-style homes.
 Verde Groves is a quiet 55+ patio home community.
 The Mesa Arts Center has a comprehensive arts education facility, a five-gallery visual arts complex, four theaters, and a museum.
 The Arizona Museum of Natural History and the Mesa Historical Museum are among the city's other cultural institutions.
 HoHoKam ruins are part of Mesa's Park of the Canals.
-Celebrations in the city's walkable downtown include Mesa Live and Second Friday Night Out.
+Celebrations in the city's walkable downtown include Movies on Main and Second Friday Night Out.

 There are 40 golf courses within a 30-minute drive, and Mesa is the spring training home of the Chicago Cubs.
 The city manages 2,280 acres of parkland, 10 aquatic centers, and four major recreation centers.
 Its largest park has a lake and playgrounds.
 The neighboring Tonto National Forest offers tubing and fishing along the Salt River.
 Hiking in the Superstition Mountains is a popular pastime.